 This vegan pasta boscaiola is incredibly creamy and indulgent without feeling heavy.
-Mushrooms, peas and vegan smoked sausage are added to the sauce to give it umami, saltiness and texture.
+Mushrooms, peas, and vegan smoked sausage are added to the sauce to give it umami, saltiness, and texture.

-It is easy to cook and is ready in less than 30 minutes, thus a favourite for weeknight dinners.
+It is easy to cook and is ready in less than 30 minutes, thus a favorite for weeknight dinners.
 And best of all, eating this Boscaiola feels like getting a big warm hug on a cold day.

 - Origin: "Boscaiola" is a simple dish with Tuscan origins made mostly during autumn when mushrooms are in season.
 Probably, the name refers to the earthy and forestry feel you get when eating mushrooms, cream and smoked sausage in one bite.

 - Which mushrooms are the best: If you have Porcini mushrooms available to you, you are in luck.
 While these are not strictly necessary in this recipe, they do have the best taste.
 However, you can easily use whatever mushrooms you can get.
 Button, brown or even champignon mushrooms are ok for this recipe.

 - How to eat Boscaiola: Serve the pasta immediately after cooking while it is still smoking hot.
 Finally, once you've sprinkled with parsley, you can add a cheesy finish with our homemade vegan parmesan.
 It takes only 5 minutes to make, if you have a good blender.

 The vegan boscaiola can be stored in a pot or bowl in the fridge with an air-tight lid for 3 days (alternatively, if you've already mixed the sauce with the pasta, store it in a bento box).

 - 200 grams (7 oz) rigatoni or macaroni

 - 1 tbsp coarse sea salt for pasta water